StefanMocek/exlabs-recruitment-task/README.md

 GitHub Actions
 In the project, a configuration file called 'deploy.yml' has been added for GitHub Actions.
 GitHub Actions allows for automating the build, testing, and deployment process of the application whenever changes are made to the repository.

-The 'deploy.yml' file defines the Continuous Integration and Continuous Deployment (CI/CD) pipeline for the application.
+The 'deploy.yml' file defines the Continuous Integration pipeline for the application.
 Upon each push to the repository, GitHub Actions performs the following steps:

 Installs Node.js with the required version.
 Sets up the environment.